 Eating disorders present unique clinical challenges and are often difficult to manage in the home.
 While the presentation of eating disorders can vary, a common thread is often an issue with body image.

-The author emphasizes that “the wilderness experience alone is not sufficient to create a major transformation.
+The author emphasizes that “the nature experience alone is not sufficient to create a major transformation.
 Other critical elements are the therapeutic effect of the group process and risk-taking activities, such as hiking and team-building exercises, which contribute to breaking down the stereotypes concerning women and their bodies.”

-Eating disorders present unique treatment and health challenges, but evidence supports that wilderness adventure therapy is an effective therapeutic intervention for various presentations.
+Eating disorders present unique treatment and health challenges, but evidence supports that adventure therapy is an effective therapeutic intervention for various presentations.

 Traumatic Brain Injuries (TBIs)